scrapinghub/portia/docs/examples.rst

 .. image:: _static/portia-follow-patterns.png
 	:alt: Follow patterns

 You can use follow patterns to filter URLs with `regular expressions <https://en.wikipedia.org/Regular_expressions>`_.
-You can see which links will be followed by clicking the |link-symbol| button (toggle highlighting) to the right of Portia's URL bar.
+You can see which links will be followed by clicking the |icon-toggle-links| button (toggle highlighting) to the right of Portia's URL bar.
 Followed links will be highlighted in green and excluded links in red.

-.. |link-symbol| unicode:: 0x1F517
+.. |icon-toggle-links| image:: _static/portia-icon-add-repeat.png
+    :width: 16px
+    :height: 16px

 As you can see above, the spider will now only visit the boots and shoes category pages and their product listings.
 To ensure that only products belonging to the target categories are visited, we filter against the ``catID`` parameter value in the URL.